lvl0socanalyst/lvl0socanalyst.github.io/_posts/2025-06-18-my-sixth-post.md

 - Compromised exit node.
 Can see/modify HTTP traffic.
 - Important to enforce HTTPs everywhere.
 This is automatically configured for TOR on Tails and Whonix.
 4. Persistent storage
 - If you are using persistent storage for Tails.
-It can hypothetically be recovered through DF.
+It is in theory recovery through forensics.
-- Both Whonix and Tails use LUKS to encrypt persistence storage partitions.
+- Both Whonix and Tails use LUKS to encrypt persistent storage partitions.
-5. Don't open any files in either OS.
+5. Don't open any files in either Tails or Whonix
 - PDFs have had CVEs for RCE in the past
 7. For the love of god.
-Even a Tor tells you to.
-Don't enable JS.
+If a page offers free btc
+- Do not enable JS

 ### Tails Setup (USB Boot) (Windows)
 -----Considerations-----